Treiben/propel-cli/Propel.FeatureFlags.CLI/docs/schema_support_summary.md

 ### Schema Creation

-The CLI **does not automatically create schemas**.
-The schema must exist before running migrations:
+The CLI **does automatically create schemas** if they do not exist.
+However, the user must have permission to create schemas.

 ```sql
 CREATE SCHEMA IF NOT EXISTS myschema;